Ralpina/Orchis-Target-Capture/README.md

 samtools faidx militaris
 samtools faidx purpurea
 ```

-for gatk, we need to create a copy with the extension .fa, otherwise it doesn't recognise it!
-So I had to come back and repeat these
+We need to create a copy with the extension .fa (or gatk wouldn't recognise it!):
 ```sh
 gatk CreateSequenceDictionary -R militaris.fa gatk CreateSequenceDictionary -R purpurea.fa